 1. Consider, Collins says, “the requirements of constructing atoms, the building blocks of life.”
 We would need to think of the law of energy and momentum conservation as well as the second law of thermodynamics and then we’d need three particles with masses corresponding to that of the electron, proton, and neutron.
 For all this to work into life for humans, we’d need also the conservation of electric charge and the conservation of the baryon number, and we’d need the electric force and the strong nuclear force.

 2. “… the building blocks for highly complex, self-replicating structures require the right set of laws and principles.”
 And this one has always been a stunner for me, I don’t know about you: “If, for instance, one of the above laws/principles were removed (while keeping the others in place), ECAs [embodied conscious agents] would be impossible” (37).
-What has always impressed me, then, is how many laws and principles and factors — in minute details — have to be in place for humans to exist on this planet — and for the planet to survive in fact.
+What has always impressed me, then, is how many laws and principles and factors — in minute details — have to be in place for humans to exist on this planet — and for the planet to survive in fact.3.
+Collins expostulates on initial conditions — like black holes and entropy numbers — and the fundamental constants and parameters of physics, like the constant governing of the state of gravity or the cosmological constant (the dark energy density of the universe) … and before long one conclusion that seems compelling, or at least very likely, is that a SuperPower/God had to create this world.

 4. One alternative is called the “multiverse hypothesis” — namely, that there are millions or more (perhaps) universes and it just so happens that this is the one where the right constants arose to support humans (ECAs).